ASSESSMENT AND TREATMENT PACKAGES

 Simple anxiety (phobias, social phobia, panic disorder)

-Complex Anxiety disorders (PTSD, OCD, acute stress, adjustment disorder, generalised anxiety disorder) A CBT based approach is used predominantly.
+Complex Anxiety disorders (PTSD, OCD, acute stress, adjustment disorder, generalised anxiety disorder) A CBT based approach is used predominantly, targeting the day to day goals of the individual

 Change in Life Role